Woman sentenced for disturbing the peace after protest at health official's home in 2020

 BOISE, Idaho —

-On Wednesday, 52-year-old Susan Lang, who took part in a protest outside Diana Lachiondo's home in December 2020, was charged with a misdemeanor for disturbing the peace.
+A Caldwell woman who took part in a protest outside the home of an Ada County commissioner and Central District health board member in December 2020 has been sentenced for disturbing the peace.

-As of Wednesday, Lang was sentenced to seven days in jail, but credited two days.
-According to Ada County’s jail roster, she is in jail and “not bailable.”
-According to court documents, Lang initially plead not guilty to the misdemeanor on April 27, 2021, but was later found guilty on July 27, 2022.

-On December 9, 2020, while hundreds of people gathered outside the Central District Health office in Boise to protest a CDH board meeting, smaller groups went to the homes of several board members.

-Lang took part in a protest outside the home of Diana Lachiondo with Central District Health.
+An Ada County Magistrate Court judge on Wednesday sentenced Susan Lang, 52, to seven days in jail, with credit for two days already served.
+A jury found Lang guilty of disturbing the peace in a trial that ended July 27.

+Lang was part of a group of people protesting on Dec.
+9, 2020, outside the home of Diana Lachiondo, who was then an Ada County commissioner and a member of the Central District Board of Health.
+Other protesters had gone to the homes of other board members.
+A larger group had also protested outside the CDHD building earlier that evening as the board met to discuss a response to COVID-19.

-Police responded to Lachiondo’s home, though the protesters had already left.
-Police found evidence of the protest, including chalk on the sidewalk and videos of the incident.
-Neighbors also confirmed the protest and signed a complaint allowing police to seek warrants for disturbing the peace.
-Lang was arrested later that day, then booked and released from the Ada County Jail.
+When police responded to Lachiondo's home, the protesters had already left, but officers found evidence that included chalk on the sidewalk and videos posted online.
+Neighbors also signed a complaint allowing police to seek warrants for disturbing the peace.
+Lang was later arrested, then booked into the Ada County Jail and released.

-On Wednesday, Western States Center (WSC) issued a press release on Lang’s sentencing.

-“Lang is one of several People’s Rights leaders to be arrested in recent years for threatening behavior or violence, ranging from harassment of government officials, shootouts with law enforcement and participation in the January 6 U.S. Capitol assault,” WSC said in the press release.
+Following Wednesday's sentencing, Lang began serving the remaining five days of her seven-day sentence at the Ada County Jail.

+Lang has a trial scheduled for September 14 on another misdemeanor charge, resisting or obstructing arrest.
+Online court records show it's related to something that happened Dec.
+4, 2020.

 Watch more crime news:

-Note: Editor's note: This story has been updated to correct and clarify information that was in the initial version.